avabellaw/bright-times/readme.md

 ### Data model

-The original idea was to use a user ID to set the Event's created by.
-If you wanted the venue manager, you just use the user ID.
-However, a user can also have a ticket and therefore I believe it makes it more clear if created_by is set to the venue manager who created the event.

 #### User and User Profile

 These two models have a one-to-one relationship.
 A user profile model instance is created when a user is created.
 This is done using a signal on post_save.